Chiagozielam/Personal-blog/src/posts/let-const-var.md

 >>
 Thanks for reading!
-Follow me on [Twitter](https://twitter.com/spillcode) and tell me how this helped you, or leave a comment!
+Follow me on [Twitter](https://twitter.com/spillcode) and tell me how this helped you, or leave a comment and a reaction!